 - A detailed doer – You have a track record of getting things done.
 You’re organized and responsive.
 You take ownership of every idea you touch and execute it to a fine level of detail, setting targets, engaging others, and doing whatever it takes to get the job done.
 You can multi-task dozens of such projects at once and never lose sight of the details.
 Likely, you have some experience in a start-up or other rapid-growth company.

 - A creative problem-solver – Growing any business from scratch comes with massive and constant challenges.
 On top of that, Bridge works in often fragile, sometimes volatile low-resource communities and with complex government systems.
 You need to be flexible and ready to get everything done effectively, quickly, and affordably with the materials at hand.

 - A relentless advocate – The children we serve and teachers we empower never leave your mind.
 You know them, get them, have shared a meal with them (or would be happy to in the future).
 You would never shrink back from shaking a parent’s hand or picking up a crying child, no matter what the person was wearing or looked like.
 Every decision you make considers their benefit, experience, and value.

 - A malleable learner – You believe you can always do better.
 You welcome constructive criticism and provide it freely to others.
 You know you only get better tomorrow when others point out where you’ve missed things or failed today.

-- A data-driven decision-maker - When making decisions, you don’t rely your intuition alone.
+- A data-driven decision-maker – When making decisions, you don’t rely on your intuition alone.
 You collect data, you analyze it and make decisions with clear justifications.